-An adventure-filled, two-day Great Barrier Reef and Rainforest Combo Package deal in Cairns.
+An adventure-filled, two-day Great Barrier Reef and Rainforest Combo Package Tour deal in Cairns.
 Spend 4 hours on the reef snorkeling or upgrade to diving and helicopter flights.
 Then discover the rainforest in Kuranda, see Australian wildlife and learn how to throw a boomerang.

 If you prefer to stay dry and not enjoy snorkeling dont worry, you have the choice of the semi-submersible submarine boat tour, glass bottom boat tour and underwater observatory available throughout the day.